Mickleover: University campus

 Mickleover from May 1964 until June 2007, housed a small 35 acre campus of the University of Derby which in 2007-8 made way for nearly 700 new homes.
 The campus was formerly the Bishop Lonsdale College of Education, run by the Church of England (Derby Diocese), and housed the Education and Health departments as well as some social science courses.
 In late 2007 a new scout hut for the 166th Mickleover Scouts was also built on the site of the University Campus (Derby Campus).

 Schools

 Mickleover has a number of primary schools: Wren Park Primary, Mickleover Primary, Brookfield Primary, Silverhill Primary and Ravensdale Infants and Ravensdale Junior school.
 There is also a secondary school, Murray Park School, which also borders the edge of Mackworth.
 Many residents of Mickleover, however, attend John Port Spencer Academy, or Littleover Community School at both of which it can be difficult to obtain a place because of high demand.

-The village has two C of E churches – the 1960s St John the Evangelist and the older All Saints.
+The town has two C of E churches – the 1960s St John the Evangelist and the older All Saints.
 There is also a Methodist chapel and a Roman Catholic church on Uttoxeter Road called Our Lady of Lourdes.
 All Saints once contained an infant school, as did the Old Tea Rooms, now known as the Mickleover Community Centre.